Pupin Hall: History

 Pupin Hall was built in 1925–1927 to provide more space for the Physics Department which had originally been housed in Fayerweather Hall.
-In 1935, it was renamed after Mihajlo Idvorski Pupin (also known as Michael I. Pupin), a Serbian-American scientist and graduate of Columbia.
+In 1935, it was renamed after Mihajlo Idvorski Pupin (also known as Michael I. Pupin), a Serbian scientist and graduate of Columbia.
 Returning to the university's engineering school as a faculty member, he played a key role in establishing the department of electrical engineering.
 Pupin was also a brilliant inventor, developing methods for rapid x-ray photography and the "Pupin coil," a device for increasing the range of long-distance telephones.
 After his death in 1935, the university trustees named the newly constructed physics building the "Pupin Physics Laboratories" in his honor.

 By 1931, the building which later became Pupin Hall was a leading research center.
 During this time Harold Urey (Nobel laureate in Chemistry) discovered deuterium and George B. Pegram was investigating the phenomena associated with the newly discovered neutron.
 In 1938, Enrico Fermi escaped fascist Italy after winning the Nobel prize for his work on induced radioactivity.
 In fact, he took his wife and children with him to Stockholm and immediately emigrated to New York.
 Shortly after arriving he began working at Columbia University with Dr. John Dunning.
 His work on nuclear fission, together with I. I. Rabi's work on atomic and molecular physics, ushered in a golden era of fundamental research at the university.
 One of the country's first cyclotrons was built in the basement of Pupin Hall by John R. Dunning, where it remained until 2007.
 The building's historic significance was secured with the first splitting of a uranium atom in the United States, which was achieved by Enrico Fermi in Pupin Hall on January 25, 1939, just 10 days after the world's first such successful experiment, carried out in Copenhagen, Denmark.